On the legality of IAB consent banners

 If you click on “refuse all”, Sirdata offers contextual advertising.
 Overall, Sirdata considers its offer “respectful of privacy”.

-- Click "Configure your choices" on the consent banner.
+• Click "Configure your choices" on the consent banner.

-- Then click on "refuse everything".
+• Then click "refuse everything".

 An option that we would have liked to see on the initial consent banner.

-Only refuse the "Personalized advertising" is not obvious, a simple click on the option will constitute consent to the "Personalized advertising", but also to the "Standard advertising" :
+Refusing only "Personalized advertising" is not straightforward: a single click on the option counts as consent to "Personalized advertising", but also to "Standard advertising":

 A nice “Dark Pattern” spotted by @fourmeux, you will now need to uncheck the 2 options.